leancodepl/corelibrary/docs/cqrs/command/index.md

 !!! tip
     More on ids can be found [here](../../domain/id/index.md) and on validation [here](../validation/index.md).

-As you can see, the command handler is really simple - it just finds project with specified `ProjectId` and updates it's name.
+Command handlers implement `ICommandHandler` interface which takes a command as the generic argument.
+As you can see, this command handler is really simple - it just finds project with specified `ProjectId` and updates it's name.
 That does not mean this is the only responsibility of the handlers (it's just an example), but there are some guidelines related to them:

 1. Keep them simple and testable, do not try to model whole flows with a single command.
 2. Commands should rely on [aggregates] to gather the data.